TheresaLui/SelfHelpContent_v2/articles/network-classicnetwork-generic/vnet-connectivity-cannotconnecttoavmusingrdporssh.md

 ## **Recommended steps**
 Follow below steps to resolve common networking related RDP/ SSH issues:<br>
+1. Diagnose connectivity issues using [Network Watcher connectivity check](data-blade:microsoft_azure_network.NetworkWatcherConnectivityBlade)<br>
-1. Use [IP flow verify](data-blade:microsoft_azure_network.verifyipflowblade) to confirm if a rule in a Network Security Group is blocking traffic to or from a virtual machine.<br>
+2. Use [IP flow verify](data-blade:microsoft_azure_network.verifyipflowblade) to confirm if a rule in a Network Security Group is blocking traffic to or from a virtual machine.<br>
-2. Review effective security group rules to ensure inbound “Allow” NSG rule exists and is prioritized for RDP/ SSH port(default 3389/22)<br>
+3. Review effective security group rules to ensure inbound “Allow” NSG rule exists and is prioritized for RDP/ SSH port(default 3389/22)<br>
-3. RDP/ SSH to your VM from Internet may not work with forced tunneling enabled.
+4. RDP/ SSH to your VM from Internet may not work with forced tunneling enabled.
 With forced tunneling, all outbound traffic destined to Internet will be redirected to on-premises.
 Review effective routes.<br>

 ## **Recommended documents**
 [Steps to address common RDP connection issues](https://docs.microsoft.com/azure/virtual-machines/windows/troubleshoot-rdp-connection)<br>